antonioortegajr/thrift/README.md

 This project wil have a few phases.

 Alpha - Setting up basic structure.
-Login system, media uploading, and diplaying said media
+Login system, media uploading, and displaying said media

 Beta - Refine the display of uploaded media.
 Identify bugs and or new enhancements.